Shulin-Li22/AISEC/index.md

 I will continue my study at Huazhong University of Science and Technology, major in LLM Security.

-As a bilinguist, my first language is Chinese, and English is my second language.
-Hence, my blog will be in both Chinese and English, depending on the situation.
+As a bilingual, my native language is Chinese, and English is my second language.
+Therefore, my blog will feature content in either Chinese or English (I will try my best to update a English version), depending on the context.

 If there is no special situation, I will try to update my blog once a week.